 The lovers planned to elope, and a maid agreed to bring Margaret a rope so she could escape from her makeshift prison.

-With her Jamie waiting below on his horse, Margaret climbed out of the window.
+With Jamie waiting below on his horse, Margaret climbed out of the window.
 As she was about to start her descent, her father entered the room.
 Margaret realised then that she and Jamie could never be together and let go of the rope.

 The ghost of Margaret haunts Dunrobin Castle to this day, crying out in pain for her lost love.